Welcome to Empowered Recovery Center

 Cocaine – What Is It?

-Cocaine is a highly addictive stimulant drug made from a coca plant native to South America.
+Cocaine is a stimulant drug made from a coca plant native to South America.
 It is typically found in a white powder form that is snorted, injected, or smoked.

 Cocaine has gained popularity due to its short-term effects of increased energy levels and euphoria.
 Because of this, cocaine is highly addictive.
-In the United States, around 5.5 million people use cocaine every year, and related deaths are slowly increasing.
+In the United States, around 5.5 million people use cocaine every year.

 Cocaine addiction is brought on by the drug’s effects on the brain.
 Cocaine use increases the levels of dopamine that your brain produces, a chemical associated with feelings of pleasure.

 Repeated use of cocaine causes the brain to produce less dopamine and often leaves the user feeling like they can’t function without the drug.
-This deficiency most likely will lead to the development of cocaine dependence.
+This deficiency will typically lead to the development of dependence.

 What Causes Cocaine Overdose